 - Engage in social listening – Through tools like Hootsuite, social media professionals can keep track of conversations around their brand and competitors by understanding how customers feel about their experiences.
 This is a great tool to improve the quality and use it as feedback to fix potential problems.

-6 Steps to launch your career in social media
+6 Steps to launch a social media marketing career

 Here are 6 steps to help kickstart your career in social media:

-- #1 – Learn on the Job – When starting out in the field of social media marketing, it’s important to learn to be effective at the workplace.
+When starting out a social media marketing career, it’s important to learn to be effective at the workplace.
 Ask questions and be open to learning from peers and seniors who have more experience and exposure with the field.
 Gain experience and familiarize yourself with tools to improve efficiency and operations like Hootsuite, Later, Facebook Business Manager, etc. There will also be differences in operations based on the company and industry so it will never be one size that fits all.
 Remote internships and apprenticeships could also be a method to get started and learn on the job.

-- Social Media Boot Camps – Qureos has focused bootcamps and mentor sessions to help you learn social media concepts and practically apply them to simulated projects.
+Social Media Boot Camps – Qureos has focused live community events and mentor sessions to help you learn social media concepts and practically apply them to simulated projects.
 We also provide apprenticeships for successful apprentices to venture into the world of social media by working with our corporate partners from all over the world.
 This will give you a chance to learn, earn and grow.

-- #4 – Be focused on measurable results – While the creative aspects of brainstorming ideas and creating campaigns can be fun but it’s important to be focused on the results.
+While the creative aspects of brainstorming ideas and creating campaigns can be fun, it’s important to be focused on the results.
 Spend time on reviewing the data, finding insights and tweaking your campaigns to maximize the return on investment.
 Try A/B testing to find the best content, headlines, design, call to action, etc to perfect your campaigns.

-- #5 – Build your portfolio – As a social media professional, it’s important to build a portfolio with details about your past successful campaigns and measurable metrics.
+As a social media marketing career enthusiast, it’s important to build a portfolio with details about your past successful campaigns and measurable metrics.
 You might also want to dab into freelance projects and offer to help organizations for free in return for experience and exposure.
 You could collate all your previous projects and work using a portfolio template or use a free website tool like Wix or WordPress.

 How can Qureos help?

-Starting your social media career may seem daunting as a student or young professional without much practical experience.
+Starting a social media marketing career may seem daunting as a student or young professional without much practical experience.
 Managing social media for a company can be overwhelming at first but it’s very rewarding once you find your footing and start picking up the work.
-If you want to practically learn skills to succeed in a social media role and receive hands-on experience, Join our growing community of learners and sign up for the Qureos social media bootcamp.
-If you’d like to learn more about all the buzz at Qureos, contact us or check out our socials!
+If you want to practically learn skills to succeed in a social media role and receive hands-on experience, join our growing community of learners.
+If you’d like to learn more about all the buzz at Qureos, contact us at email@example.com or check out our socials!